Watts-Lab/deliberation-assets/projects/exaptation/revision_202503/instructions.md

 You will need to remember each label exactly, so make your labels short, memorable, and _distinct_ from one another.

-You will have a maximum of 10 minutes in the first round, 5 minutes in the second round, 1 minute in the third round, and will not be able to talk in the fourth round.

 ## Stage 2: Recall (On your own) 👤

 After your discussion, we will show you images one at a time, and ask you to type the label your group decided on for that image.